mwnx/mutterer/doc/CodingStyle.md

 ### `set -e -u`

 Always use `set -eu` (equivalent to `set -e -u`) at the start of each bash file.
-If a it's ok for a command to fail and you don't need error handling, just make that behaviour explicit with a construct such as:
+If it's ok for a command to fail and you don't need error handling, just make that behaviour explicit with a construct such as:

 ``` bash
 command_that_may_fail_without_causing_problems || true
 ```

+If a variable may be unset and you just want to get an empty string out of it when it is unset −as you would when using it normally without the `-u` option− use the following construct: `"${myvar-}"`, or equivalently `"${myvar:-}"`.

 http://mywiki.wooledge.org/BashFAQ/105